Spacetech/wink-relay-handler/README.md

 clientid: Client ID passed to the broker (optional - Wink_Relay if not provided)
 topic_prefix: Prefix to the topics presented by the device (optional - Relay if not provided)
 screen_timeout: Time in seconds until the screen turns off after a touch or proximity detection (optional - 10s if not provided)
+startup_power_on: Set to 1 if you want the relays to turn on when the device powers up
+enable_upper_button: Set to 1 if you want the upper button to toggle the upper relay
+enable_lower_button: Set to 1 if you want the lower button to toggle the lower relay
+proximity_threshold: Proximity sensor threshold - Defaults to 5000

 Finally, reset your Relay.